alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 **Unknown**

-Then answer T01 using only information established in this experimental session.
+Then answer T01 using only information established by the provided static packet.

 Do not guess.

 Distinguish established information from inference or unavailable information.

+Accurately report whether web search, external retrieval, prior memory, or any material outside the provided static packet was used when producing the T01 response.

 Do not add commentary before or after the record.